 - Place the white egg in the center of an open space and take turns to see who can roll their dyed egg closest to the white egg without touching or moving it.

-Children will take turns “Pinning the Tail” on the bunny, using Large Cotton balls and tape.
+- Each player will take turns “Pinning the Tail” on the bunny.

 - Have the kids line up at the Start Line, squat down and grasp their ankles with each hand from behind.